pattern-lab/patternlab-node/packages/patternengine-node-underscore/README.md

 </p>
 ```

-and know that the output will be more safely "To be, or, not to be, null" instead of just throwing and error and crashing the pattern.
-This is mainly useful for operationalized templates that will be provided with JSON from services that you can't control in Pattern Lab.
+and know that the output will be more safely "To be, or, not to be, null" instead of just throwing an error and crashing the pattern.
+This is mainly useful for operationalized pattern templates that will be provided with JSON from services that you can't control in Pattern Lab.

 Note that `obj` is an Underscore pattern's current data context.
 See [Dr. Axel Rauschmeyer's article](http://www.2ality.com/2012/06/underscore-templates.html) for more.